sharovatov/sharovatov-blogsource/src/documents/posts/2014-05-mixed-security-content.html.md

 With regards to the certificate type, mixed security content case is handled differently for EV and DV (commonly used) certificates:

- * EV: a page is considered not TLS-validated if it has an EV cert and the page tries loading _any_ mixed content: images, scripts, iframes, video, objects; the EV green bar disappears.
+ * EV — a page is considered not TLS-validated if it has an EV cert and the page tries loading _any_ mixed content: images, scripts, iframes, video, objects; the EV green bar disappears.

- * non-EV: mixed security content is divided into two types: **passive** and **active**. **Passive** mixed security content usually includes images, video, objects (flash included), audio — everything that can’t change the DOM.
+ * non-EV — mixed security content is divided into two types: **passive** and **active**. **Passive** mixed security content usually includes images, video, objects (flash included), audio — everything that can’t change the DOM.
 Browsers _load_ passive mixed security content though this fact is indicated to the user, usually by showing ”insecure mixed content” icon somewhere in the address bar or elsewhere in the UI.
 And the **active** mixed security content (usually all the content that can modify DOM — scripts, stylesheets, iframes, fonts) _is not_ loaded by most of the browsers and a security warning is usually dumped to the console log.

 To illustrate the behaviours of all the modern browsers I prepared a table of testcases and resulting screenshots (older IE6-7-8 behaviour is described above):